pierrenoel/Laravel-Briefing/02.TheBasics/b.routes.md

 For this first step, you are going to create your very first route.
 But before doing that you need to understand what a route is and how it works.

 Routes are the main entrance of a laravel application.
-That means that when you create a route, you call its controller and of course an specific action.
+That means when you create a route, you call its controller and of course a specific action.

 But before making your very first route, we have to see what a facade is: